salkuadrat/lucifer/README.md

 ## CORS

-A client app running in the browser usually can access only the resources from the same domain (origin) as the server.
+A client app running in the browser usually can only access resources from the same domain (origin) as the server.

 Loading images or scripts/styles usually works, but XHR and Fetch calls to another server will fail, unless the server implements a way to allow that connection.